valeriakozlova/ChattyApp/README.md

 # Chatty App

 Chatty  allows users to communicate with each other without having to register accounts.
 It uses React as well as modern tools for Node including Webpack and Babel.
-Chatty app allows users to send each other gifs using GIPHYS's API.
+Chatty app allows users to send each other GIFs using GIPHYS's API.

 ## Final Product